 Keratoconus softens the corneal tissue.
 These changes are caused by a pathological reduction of cross-links, the chemical bonds that keep the collagen molecules bound together, in the cornea.

 In fact, the connective tissue across all of our bodies are held together by cross-links: it’s what gives bodily tissue mechanical strength.
 We know a lot more about these cross-links today than we did 20 years ago.
 For example, the number of cross-links increases with age – explaining why our bodies get stiffer in their old age.
 This is likely to be the same reason classical keratoconus stops progressing later in life: the cornea becomes naturally cross-linked with age.

 In keratoconus, the number of cross-links is reduced as a result of the disease, and this reduces the biomechanical strength of the cornea – or in other words, weakens it.
 The cornea becomes thinner and thinner, making it less able to contain the pressure inside the eye, making the cornea bulges slowly forwards, eventually assuming a cone-shaped form.

 Cross-linking a keratoconic cornea dramatically increases the number of cross-links in the cornea.
 Within a few hours, the biomechanical strength of the cornea increases by 450%.
-There’s a great deal of clinical experience with CXL – the first procedure was performed in 1999 (almost 20 years ago) and there has been over 1,300 peer-reviewed papers on this procedure in the manuscript to date.
+There’s a great deal of clinical experience with CXL – the first procedure was performed in 1999 (more than 20 years ago) and there has been over 2,000 peer-reviewed papers on this procedure in the manuscript to date.

 CXL can be performed at any age, but we perform it most often in people aged between 6 and 60 years.